We are at the end of the month of January.

 You must do those actively.

-I.E. A long time ago you decided to make a coffee each morning.
+I.E. A long time ago you decided to make a coffee each early morning.

 Everyday when you wake up, you move to the kitchen and make your coffee.